rekhadhorigol/ViCodathon-hackathon-Rekha/README.md

 Traditional interview systems often rely on fixed question sets and do not account for what a candidate has actually learned.

-**ViCodathon's AI Interview Agent solves this by generating a personalized technical interview from the candidate's completed learning journey.**
+**Intmate solves this by generating a personalized technical interview from the candidate's completed learning journey.**

 ---

 ## 💡 Solution

-ViCodathon conducts an adaptive, multi-turn technical interview that:
+Intmate conducts an adaptive, multi-turn technical interview that:

 1. Identifies the candidate's completed curriculum topics.
 2. Generates technical questions grounded in those topics.